zombie-einstein/jumanji/docs/environments/search_and_rescue.md

   where `-1.0` indicates there are no agents along that ray, and `0.5` is the normalised distance to the other agent.
 Channels in the segmented view are used to differentiate between different agents/targets and can be customised.
-By default, the view has three channels representing other agents, found targets, and unlocated targets.
+By default, the view has three channels representing other agents, found targets, and unlocated targets respectively.
 - `targets_remaining`: float in the range `[0, 1]`.
 The normalised number of targets
   remaining to be detected (i.e. 1.0 when no targets have been found).
 - `step`: int in the range `[0, time_limit]`.
 The current simulation step.